HermanMartinus/justsketchme-frontend/_drafts/posespace-in-the-house-the-og-is-still-as-cool-as-ever.md

   Early in 2004, the year I graduated college with a degree in Applied Mathematics/Physics, I was visiting with my father who tried to get me interested in his hobby of carving.
 I am not an artist, but I was willing to try to do a human figure or bust.
 So I began looking for good references that showed a person in detail from a variety of angles.
 Not finding anything, I thought ‘if I’m looking for this, certainly there must be other people who are looking for it too.’
 And ‘maybe I can create it.’

   So, I enlisted my wife to help.
 With no background in art, nor photography or lighting, and no connection to models, we nevertheless went out and bought equipment and started searching for models.
-We setup curtains in our dining room and used shop lights and a tinfoil reflector as lighting gear in our “studio”.
+We set up curtains in our dining room and used shop lights and a tinfoil reflector as lighting gear in our “studio”.
 Since we were photographing for 3D artists (sculptors, etc.), we needed to photograph in rotation, so I built a rotating platform that my wife turned by hand.

   We had always intended to publish the photos as a collection in a book and after about a year we had just enough photos to make one.
 Of course, in addition to having no background in art or photography, we also had no experience in publishing, or printing, or running a business.
-We did some more reading and setup a company, Live Model Books, LLC to be our publisher and created a test book.
+We did some more reading and set up a company, Live Model Books, LLC to be our publisher and created a test book.

   We printed a test copy at home and brought it to a local printer to see how much it would cost.
 The printer offered to buy the book on the spot!
 That was our first sale and the first indication after 1 ½ years of work that we might actually have a viable product.

   Already a hobbyist programmer, I decided to learn more about web programming and created [livemodelbooks.com](http://livemodelbooks.com/).
 I also read all the books I could find on small press publishing.
-We joined IBPA (Independent Book Publishers Association) and attended their annual conference (that eventually turned out to be critical).
-And I setup a publisher account with Amazon where we started offering our first home-printed and hand-bound books for sale.
+We joined IBPA (Independent Book Publishers Association) and attended their annual conference (which eventually turned out to be critical).
+And I set up a publisher account with Amazon where we started offering our first home-printed and hand-bound books for sale.

   Eventually, we were selling enough that it looked like we needed to do a real press-printed run.
 That turned out to be both the most difficult undertaking and the most expensive of the entire process.

-  Nobody in the U.S. would print a full color book of nudes at a reasonable price.
+  Nobody in the U.S. would print a full-color book of nudes at a reasonable price.
 A reason one printer gave was that they “also printed bibles and don’t want those on the same printing press” another was “we print yearbooks and don’t want a tour to see a book of nudes.”
 One Australian publisher we met expressed this succinctly as, “Americans are prudes!”
 Eventually, we found a printer in China and committed to a run of 2000 books for nearly $16000.
 That was a huge sum to us and we had to borrow from our home equity to finance it.
 A real risk.
 (As an aside, as the publisher we get about 30% of the cover price and the rest goes to the distribution chain.)

   Now I had to learn the intricacies of preparing a book for professional printing.
 So I bought and learned Adobe InDesign (another $1200!).
 Read about color management and book layout for offset press printing and taught myself enough to design our cover and interior (which is still on Amazon [https://www.amazon.com/dp/B004ZN80FU](https://www.amazon.com/dp/B004ZN80FU "https://www.amazon.com/dp/B004ZN80FU")).
 That was months and months of work.